 After three years of work, six months ago, I finally finished a book about international dating (90 pages).
 It contains details about government red tape, forms, pitfalls, scams and many more items that you wouldn’t be interested in.
 I also warn readers to avoid the “pay for dating services” that only want to make money off you by selling addresses to you and getting you to go on their “tours” to Eastern Europe.
 It also includes a lot of trivia and anecdotal stories.
 In fact, enough of the latter to make four essays.

 My dealings have been primarily with single women, the family of my first Russian fiancé, her friends, my in-laws and Oxana’s friends.
 I have only communicated and dealt with average middle class Russians.
 Most of the women I communicated with have a child and an ex husband that neither have seen since they got divorced.
+Many of them proudly display nesting dolls in their homes though.
+Whenever I would ask about them they would be talked about like a secret within a secret.
+I’m sure there is a cultural reason for Russian women being so proud of them but I currently do not know what that is.
 My friends are from smaller cities other than Moscow (11 million) or St. Petersburg (5 million) which combined are about 11% of the population of Russia.